Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Introduction

-There exist a rich literature on how to derive the central (mean) subspace.
-Examples include, but not limited to, sliced inverse regression \cite{SIR91Li}, sliced average variance estimation \cite{SAVE91Cook}, directional regression \cite{DR07Li}, kernel inverse regression \cite{kernel07Zhu}, average derivative estimation \cite{average96Hardle}, nonlinear least squares \cite{NLS93Ichimura}, and principal Hessian directions \cite{PHD02Cook}.
-However, all these proposed solutions to SDR suffer from relying on strong parametric assumptions that are unlikely to hold in practical applications, such as linearity condition where $\E[ X \mid X^T\beta]$ is a linear function of $X$, or $\text{cov}( X \mid X^T\beta)$ being a constant rather than a function of $X$.
-Ma et al \cite{MA12SDR} took a detour from the existing literature and introduced a completely new approach to SDR by recasting the problem in terms of estimation in a semi-parametric model.
-Crucially, this approach relies on far weaker assumptions than is typical in SDR, and is thus much more generally applicable.
+As our motivational example, we focus on an application in radiation oncology.
+In neck and head cancers, minor variations in dose and direction of radiation may result in similar tumor reduction but vastly improve secondary outcomes, such as weight loss, or dysfunction induced by radiation therapy, such as dysphasia or xerostomia \citep{Todd15}.
+Thus, understanding the causal relationship between a multidimensional radiation exposure and downstream side effects in cancer patients undergoing radiation therapy is of clinical interest.
+Unlike standard treatments, radiation therapy is complex and is represented by three dimensional voxel maps of radiation doses in different parts of the body.
+Since this representation is very high dimensional, the exact dose localization information in the voxel map is sometimes represented by cumulative dose-volume histograms and summarized by a multidimensional vector of exposure dosages.
+Even such summaries complicates establishing clinically relevant causal relationships.

+Since we are interested in dimension reduction for the sake of explicating a particular relationship between treatments and outcomes, approaches that do not take outcomes into account in the right way run the risk of distorting the estimate of this relationship, or even falsely concluding the relationship is absent.
+Therefore, seemingly natural approaches to dimension reduction, such as principal component analysis (PCA), are not appropriate in our setting.
+On the other hand, there is a line of research in statistics on sufficient dimension reduction (SDR) \citep{SIR91Li} with the objective of reducing the dimension of covariates by preserving the associational relations between covariates and outcome.
+However, due to spurious associations introduced by confounding which is ubiquitous in observational data sources, naive use of SDR approaches to discern causal relationships between treatments and outcomes leads to bias.

-We are interested in applying SDR ideas to reducing the dimension of a treatment in a way that preserves a \emph{causal} rather than associational relationship with the outcome.
-In addition, we are interested in doing so under the weakest possible assumptions, which entails generalizing the semi-parametric approach in \cite{MA12SDR}.
-In this paper, we use semi-parametric inference theory in structural models \cite{robins99marginal} to give what we believe is the first approach to causal SDR of a high dimensional treatment.
+We are interested in applying SDR core ideas to reduce dimension of a treatment in a way that preserves a \emph{causal} rather than \textit{associational} relationship with the outcome.
+In addition, we are interested in doing so under the weakest possible assumptions, which entails generalizing the semiparametric approaches in the SDR literature \citep{MA12SDR}.
+In this paper, we provide a framework for structural (causal) models based on semiparametric inference theory developed for marginal structural models \citep{robins99marginal} to give what we believe is the first approach to causal SDR of a multidimensional treatment.